Compactification of the moduli space of minimal instantons on the Fano threefold $V_4$: Introduction

 \end{defn} We mention that the charge $c_2(E)\geq 2$ \cite[Corollary 3.2]{Ku2}.
 The instanton bundles of charge $2$ are called the \emph{minimal instantons}.\\

-In this paper, we will be concerned with minimal instantons and natural compactification of their moduli on a Fano threefold of degree $4$ and index $2$, which we denote by $V_4$.
+In this paper, we will be concerned with minimal instantons and natural compactification of their moduli on the Fano threefold of Picard rank $1$, index $2$ and degree $4$, which we denote by $V_4$.
 Such a threefold is an intersection of two quadrics in $\pP^5$.
-The moduli spaces of minimal instanton bundles were discussed in \cite{Ku2} and they were shown to be open subschemes of moduli space of rank $2$ even degree bundles on a genus $2$ curve $C$ which is naturally associated to $V_4$ (see \cite[Theorem 5.10]{Ku2}).\\
+The moduli space of minimal instanton bundles on $V_4$ was discussed in \cite{Ku2} and it was shown to be an open subscheme of the moduli space of rank $2$ even degree bundles on a genus $2$ curve $C$ which is naturally associated to $V_4$ (see \cite[Theorem 5.10]{Ku2}).\\